oakcommunity/OAK-onramp-dapp/README.md

 $ forge install OpenZeppelin/openzeppelin-contracts
 Add @openzeppelin/contracts/=lib/openzeppelin-contracts/contracts/ in remappings.txt.

 When a user signs up -> our backend triggers an event where 1 OAK token is being sent via rainbow wallet rails.
-We currently trigger it via through number of contracts avaible OpenZeppelin  which if fired from AWS.
+We currently trigger it via through number of contracts avaible OpenZeppelin  which is fired from AWS.

 ERC20 ReadMe: